 Story maps help students organize the elements of the story in a visual manner that assists in gaining fuller comprehension.
 Students examine the assigned text and extract the information related to each element.
 They can then record this information on their copy of the story map.
 Story maps easily lend themselves to being differentiated, as the teacher can select the elements most appropriate for the age and ability of the students.
 In the beginning, students should gain experience identifying the basic elements in simple stories – fairy tales for example – before moving on to more sophisticated stories employing a wider range of elements.

 This simple activity is a fun way for students in a group to review material they have recently read.
 It begins with a student rolling a die or dice.
 The number they roll corresponds to a list of questions on each story element.
 For example, the student rolls a 3 which corresponds to a question on setting, such as Where and when did this story take place?
 The student then answers in as much detail as possible with reference to the text.
 This activity can easily be differentiated by increasing the number and complexity of the questions, as well as by broadening the range of elements included.
 More than one question about each element can be included too.

-This activity works best for recording the sub-elements of plot, such as: exposition, rising action, conflict, falling action, climax and resolution.
-The storygraph works as a straightforward graph with the various elements above listed on the x axis, according to their chronological appearance in the text.
-The y axis represents excitement, with the most dramatic points plotted higher.
+This activity works best for recording the sub-elements of plot, such as: exposition, rising action, conflict, falling action, climax, and resolution.
+The storygraph works as a straightforward graph with the various elements above listed on the x-axis, according to their chronological appearance in the text.
+The y-axis represents excitement, with the most dramatic points plotted higher.
 Students plot these points for each element.
-For example, the exposition of the story (usually corresponding to the setting of the scene, introduction of the characters etc.) will be plotted quite low in the excitement stakes, with the excitement gradually rising to the crescendo of the climax before dipping slightly for the resolution.
+For example, the exposition of the story (usually corresponding to the setting of the scene, the introduction of the characters, etc.) will be plotted quite low in the excitement stakes, with the excitement gradually rising to the crescendo of the climax before dipping slightly for the resolution.